Open On-Chip Debugger - OpenOCD

 http://www.adafruit.com/index.php?main_page=product_info&cPath=8&products_id=237

-Tutorial for use on OS X:
+Tutorial for use on OSX:

 http://hardcoreforensics.com/research-hardware/tool-setup/buspirate-v3